Scope of work

 - New and modified certificates

-The process for creating a minor, concentration, or certificate:
+The process for creating an undergraduate minor, concentration, or certificate:

 - Begins at the department or school